Neural Architecture Search for Energy Efficient Always-on Audio Models: Optimization Criteria

 \section{Optimization Criteria}

-We need to find a balance between energy efficiency and small memory footprint, while still achieving state of the art accuracy.
-Thus we combine these optimization constraints into a single objective via a weighted sum.
-The reward proportionally penalizes larger memory sizes and energy usages.

-Here $x$ is the evaluation dataset, ACC is the accuracy of a model $h$ in our NAS search space H, $\text{MEM}$ is the TFLite memory footprint and $\text{ENERGY}$ is the energy usage per inference of the network.
+We need to find a neural network that finds a balance between energy efficiency and memory usage, while still achieving state of the art accuracy.
+One option for our search would be to optimize accuracy while treating memory usage and energy usage as hard constraints.
+This yields equation \ref{eq:optimization_equation_hard_constraints} where $x$ is the evaluation dataset, ACC is the accuracy of a candidate network $h$ in our NAS search space H, $\text{MEM}$ is the memory footprint and $\text{ENERGY}$ is the energy usage per inference of the network.

+As noted by the MNASNet authors this approach maximizes a single metric and does not yield multiple Pareto optimal curves~\citep{bib6}.
+We are looking for Pareto optimal models (e.g. models which have the maximum accuracy without increasing memory and energy usage).
+To approximate the Pareto optimal solutions, we combine these optimization constraints into a single objective via a weighted sum (note, MNASNet used a weighted product).
+In addition, we do not need the absolute lowest energy or memory and thus we limit the loss below an arbitrary threshold.
+The reward in Equation \ref{eq:optimization_conditions_single_equation} proportionally penalizes larger memory sizes and energy usages.

 Memory and energy usage are penalized with a ReLU function that activates after the thresholds, $M_0$ and $E_0$, respectively, are crossed.
-We use an energy threshold of 1.25 mJ per inference, which is slightly more than 0.2\% of the Pixel 4~XL battery when running once per second all day.
+In this study, we use an energy threshold, $E_0$, of 1.25 mJ per inference, which amounts to slightly more than 0.2\% of the Pixel 4~XL battery when the network is running one inference per second all day.
 Above the energy threshold, $E_0$, we explored two different slopes: b and b'.
 The harsher penalty $b$, is set to $\frac{0.02}{0.75 mJ}$.
-Thus, above the energy threshold a 0.75 mJ increase in energy per inference must give at least a 2\% increase in accuracy.
+Thus, above this energy threshold a 0.75 mJ increase in energy per inference must give at least a 2\% increase in accuracy for the same reward.
 The less harsh penalty sets $b'=\frac{0.02}{1.75 mJ}$.

-We use a threshold, $M_0$, of 60~kB above which larger memory sizes are penalized with slope $c=\frac{0.02}{30 \text{kB}}$.
-The 60~kB threshold is chosen to allow the network to be deployed on a wide variety of SRAM limited devices.
+We use a memory size threshold, $M_0$, of 60~kB above which larger memory sizes are penalized with slope $c=\frac{0.02}{30 \text{kB}}$.
+The 60~kB threshold is chosen to allow the network to be deployed on a wide variety of SRAM limited devices (e.g. smartphones, smartwatches and earphones) which are expected to have several machine learning applications running simultaneously.
 The chosen slope means that a 90~kB model must have at least 0.02 accuracy points more than a 60~kB model for it to have a better reward.
 In the next five subsections, we discuss the quantized accuracy, measuring physical energy usage, approximate energy usage metrics, how we approximate energy usage during NAS using a random forest, and finally the memory usage in the reward function in Equation \ref{eq:optimization_conditions_single_equation}.